preston-bernstein/nba-games-service/README.md

 # NBA Games Service (Go)

 This service polls upstream NBA providers, normalizes games into the shared data model, caches them in-memory, and exposes HTTP endpoints consumed by the Node BFF.
-It currently ships with a fixture provider for local development and wiring for future providers (e.g., balldontlie).
+It ships with a fixture provider for local development and a balldontlie client for real upstream data.

 ## Features
 - Canonical game/domain models aligned with the portfolio’s shared types.
 - HTTP API: `/health`, `/games/today`, `/games/{id}`.
 - In-memory store with a periodic poller that warms data on startup.
-- Configurable provider selection (`fixture` default; balldontlie stubbed for now).
+- Configurable provider selection (`fixture` default; balldontlie client available).
 - Graceful shutdown and test coverage across handlers, poller, store, server wiring, and config.

 ## Getting Started